br3ndonland/udacity-fsnd-flask-catalog/README.md

 ## Description

 - This is a [RESTful](https://ruben.verborgh.org/blog/2012/08/24/rest-wheres-my-state/) web application created with [Python 3](https://docs.python.org/3/) and the Python micro-framework [Flask](http://flask.pocoo.org/).
-The app is called "Brendon's Bodybuilding Bazaar" and features some items useful for bodybuilding.
 - The app's [SQLite](https://sqlite.org/index.html) database contains a catalog of items and associated information.
+The app is called "Brendon's Bodybuilding Bazaar" and features items useful for bodybuilding.
 The database is created by running [database_setup.py](database_setup.py) and populated by running [database_data.py](database_data.py).
 - The SQLite database is accessed by [SQLAlchemy](http://www.sqlalchemy.org/) from within the Python code in [application.py](application.py).
 - The main application code is located in [application.py](application.py).
 This file controls the app, with Flask routing functions to render the pages of the web application and access app content.
 - Authentication is performed with a hybrid flow.
 The [deprecated `oauth2client` library](https://google-auth.readthedocs.io/en/latest/oauth2client-deprecation.html) was used for consistency with the Udacity Vagrant virtual machine configuration.
 Future implementations should consider using [`google-auth`](https://google-auth.readthedocs.io/en/latest/index.html) or [`authlib`](https://docs.authlib.org/en/latest/index.html).
 - Python code has been formatted according to the [PEP 8](http://pep8.org/) specification.
 Comments and spacing keep the code as organized and readable as possible.
 - Markdown documents in the repository have been formatted in a standard style, based on suggestions from [vscode-markdownlint](https://github.com/DavidAnson/vscode-markdownlint).
 - The application pages are styled with [Bootstrap 4](https://getbootstrap.com), a library of HTML, CSS, and JavaScript components.
-- The homepage displays item categories, the items most recently added to the database, and a login button.
+- The homepage displays a navbar, the item categories, the items most recently added to the database, and an awesome classic picture of Arnold Schwarzenegger and Franco Columbu.

   ![Homepage](static/img/flask-catalog-index.png)